Charl-AI/tetrachromatic/README.md

 This repo contains self-contained utilities and snippets that I often find myself reaching for in machine learning projects.

 This repo is intentionally **not** pip-installable.
 Each utility is implemented as a single file which you can copy-paste into your projects.
+Documentation primarily takes the form of a long docstring at the beginning of each file.
+I've also tried my best to include the most relevant references wherever possible.

 ## Utils

-- **edm2** JAX reimplementation of the Karras et al. EDM2 UNet architecture.
+- **edm2/** (WIP) JAX reimplementation of the Karras et al. EDM2 UNet architecture.
+- **schedulers/** A simple collection of stateless learning rate schedulers.

 ## On project versioning and naming